firedrone/Spider/doc/HACKING/CodingStandards.md

 ==================

-When you do a commit that needs a ChangeLog entry, add a new file to the `changes` toplevel subdirecspidery.
+When you do a commit that needs a ChangeLog entry, add a new file to the `changes` toplevel subdirectory.
 It should have the format of a one-entry changelog section from the current ChangeLog file, as in

 - Major bugfixes: